 To teach in Scotland you'll need a degree and a teaching qualification gained through Initial Teacher Education (ITE).

-There are two types of ITE qualification, both university based:
+There are two types of ITE qualification, a:

 For the PGDE, you'll need an undergraduate degree as well as English and maths qualifications.